 The Victorian era

-The time when Queen Victoria reigned is called the Victorian era.
+The time when Queen Victoria reigned is called the Victorian era or Victorian age.
 She was queen from 1837 to 1901, and a lot of things happened in Britain during that time.

 During the 64 years that Queen Victoria was on the throne, Britain was also going through the Industrial Revolution.
 Machines for factories were invented that could make things quickly, like textiles – so, there were more textiles around to sell, and more people who wanted to buy them.
 With the invention of the steam train, the textiles could get to places further away than before.